 If you are interested in applying for a GUP program this summer, you can apply at Wheaton's goglobal site >>.
 Please follow the site's instructions for online submission.
 Applications will only be available online.
 When you apply, please select TBD as your location.
 Also, do not choose dates at the time of application.
 We will update this information on your behalf post selection.
-If you have any questions or need assistance please feel free to email Matthew Vega, Assistant Director.
-All applications are due November 3rd, 2017.
+If you have any questions or need assistance please feel free to email Corrie Johnson, Assistant Director of Summer Programs.
+All applications are due November 11th, 2018.
 (We will be accepting applications past this date IF interview spaces are available.
 Spaces are filled on a first come first served basis)

 Important Dates to Remember:

-- Applications are due November 3rd, 2017
+- Applications are due November 11th, 2018

-- We will be conducting interviews November 1st-21st 2017
+- We will be conducting interviews November 1st-30th 2018

-- Our first orientation meeting will be December 7th, 2017
+- Our first orientation meeting will be December 6th, 2018

-- Kick-Off Workshop will be January 12 - 14, 2018
+- Kick-Off Workshop will be January 18th-20th, 2019

-Potential Programs for the Summer of 2018:
+Potential Programs for the Summer of 2019:

 Los Angeles, California